Lab and equipment

 - RD50 CERN based R&D in extreme radiation-hardness

-Birmingham is a founder member of the Wellcome Trust funded PRaVDA consortium LINK GOES HERE to develop radiation-hard charged particle tracking technologies from HL-LHC for use at the two new proton therapy facilities being established in the UK at University College Hospital (London) and Christie Hospital (Manchester).
-The School of Physics and Astronomy is intimately linked with the Medical Physics department at the University Hospital Birmingham and activities for PRaVDA make frequent use of the MC40 facility for devices testing in proton beams and for verification of radiation-hardness.
-Follow-on projects to PRaVDA, other proton therapy related concepts and applications of particle physics technologies for a variety of areas, including different areas of medical imaging provide a third important strand of the ongoing BILPA activities.
+Birmingham was a founder member of the Wellcome Trust funded PRaVDA consortium to develop radiation-hard charged particle tracking technologies from HL-LHC with Micron Semiconductors UK Ltd for use at the new national proton therapy facilities in the UK.
+The School of Physics and Astronomy is intimately linked with the Medical Physics department at the University Hospital Birmingham and activities for PRaVDA made frequent use of the MC40 facility for devices testing in proton beams and for verification of radiation-hardness.
+The follow-on project, OPTIma, is building towards specific requirements at the new NHS proton therapy facilities, particularly that at the Christie Hospital in Manchester.
+We are also working with the National Physical Laboratory, STFC and vivaMOS Ltd on detector systems for dosimetry at hadron radiotherapy facilities.
+Applications of particle physics technologies for a variety of areas, including different areas of medical imaging provide a third important strand of the ongoing BILPA activities.

 Our current medical application projects are: